ledyba/language-krkr/README.md

  - TJS: JavaScript like language.
  - KAG: Scenario script.

- This library only implements a TJS parser today.
+This library only implements a TJS parser now.
+Implementing a KAG parser is also planned for future, of course.

 ## 0. Prerequisites